hbctraining/Training-modules/Tidyverse_ggplot2/lessons/03_ggplot2.md

 * Axis label aesthetics
 * Plot background
-* Facet label backround
 * Legend appearance

-There are built-in themes that we can use (i.e. `theme_bw()`) that mostly change the background/foreground colours, by adding it as additional layer.
+There are built-in themes that we can use (i.e. `theme_bw()`) that mostly change the background/foreground colors, by adding it as additional layer.
 Alternatively, we can adjust specific elements of the current default theme by adding a `theme()` layer and passing in arguments for the things we wish to change.
 Or we can use both, a built-in theme layer and a custom theme layer!

 Let's add a built-in theme layer `theme_bw()` first.